MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/passive-site-server-flowchart.md

 ---
-title: Flowchart - passive site server setup
+title: Set up site server in passive mode
 titleSuffix: Configuration Manager
-description: A flowchart diagram for how the passive site server is setup in Configuration Manager. ms.date: 07/13/2018 ms.prod: configuration-manager ms.technology: configmgr-other
+description: A flowchart diagram for how the site server in passive mode is set up in Configuration Manager. ms.date: 07/13/2018 ms.prod: configuration-manager ms.technology: configmgr-other